MisterDerpie/container-memory-gc/README.md

 > Will the GC be force-invoked when reaching the container limit, to prevent Out-Of-Memory (OOM)?

-- Java: Yes, that concludes immediately as the JVM is aware of the container's memory limit.
+- Java: Yes, that follows as the JVM is aware of the container's memory limit.
+As pointed out below, the default limit of the JVM heap is less than the memory allocated to the container.
 - Go: No

-Below I provide more details, for each language respectively.
+For the long answers, continue reading.

 ### Java